dvnshshrma/joke-writing-app/README.md

    - **Style Tags**: Your comedy styles with confidence scores
    - **Writing Elements**: Detected writing techniques and percentages
    - **Adam Bloom Tools**: Analysis of specific comedy writing tools
+   - **Trimming Suggestions**: Rule-based suggestions plus AI suggestions (`original -> suggestion` with reason)
    - **Summary**: AI-generated overview of your comedy style

+### Current Analysis Algorithms

+#### Topic Modeling + Laugh Aggregation
+- Transcript is segmented into candidate joke chunks (time/structure heuristics).
+- Each chunk is classified into `topic` + `subtopic` using Groq taxonomy prompts (batched), with keyword fallback when Groq is unavailable.
+- Laugh timeline is computed from transcript timing and pause-derived signals.
+- Laughs are distributed across extracted jokes for display metrics.
+- Topic totals are then aggregated from joke metrics and normalized by topic key (`trim + lowercase`) so repeated labels collapse into one topic row.

+#### Find Your Style Trimming
+- Rule-based trimming detects filler words and redundant qualifier patterns.
+- Optional Groq pass (`llama-3.1-8b-instant`) analyzes up to ~2500 chars and returns 5-8 JSON suggestions:
+  - `original`
+  - `suggestion`
+  - `reason`
+- If Groq fails or no key is set, trimming gracefully falls back to rule-based only.
+- UI renders both rule-based opportunities and AI suggestions.

 ### Data Storage